Key Information

 Course Length: Four weeks

-Course Format: A mixture of pre-recorded weekly webinars (which can be reviewed throughout the course), live weekly Q&A sessions with the tutor, online case assessment exercises, supplementary reading material, and tutor-moderated online discussion forums
+Course Format: A mixture of weekly webinars (which can be viewed live and/or as recorded versions throughout the course), online case assessment exercises, supplementary reading material, and tutor-moderated online discussion forums

 Enrol Now